prentissw/obsidian-charted-roots/gedcom-testing/TESTING.md

 - Rendering performance
 - Potential algorithmic limits of family-chart library

+**Expected behavior:**
+- This dataset contains **6 completely disconnected family trees** representing different cultures
+- Each tree ranges from 18-48 people
+- Full Family Tree will only show ONE family group (the one containing your selected root person)
+- Plugin should display notice about disconnected families
+- Examples:
+  - Tree from German family (Mueller/Schulz): **48 people**
+  - Tree from Italian family (Rossi/Marino): **32 people**
+  - Tree from Hispanic family (Morales/Rodriguez): **28 people**
+  - Tree from Scandinavian family (Andersson/Wilson): **19 people**
+  - Tree from Japanese family (Tanaka/Suzuki): **18 people**
+  - Tree from Irish family (Kelly/O'Brien): **18 people**

 **Success criteria:**
-- All 163 people visible
+- Each individual family tree displays correctly (18-48 people depending on group)
+- User receives clear notice about disconnected families
-- Zero overlaps
+- Zero overlaps within each tree
 - Layout completes in reasonable time (< 30 seconds)
-- Canvas remains usable (may require significant zooming)
+- Canvas remains usable (may require significant zooming for 48-person tree)
 - No browser crashes or memory issues

 **Red flags to watch for:**
 - Overlapping nodes at complex relationship intersections
-- Excessive canvas dimensions (> 20,000px)
+- Excessive canvas dimensions (> 20,000px for any single tree)
 - Layout calculation timeout
 - Browser performance degradation
-- Missing people due to algorithmic edge cases
+- Missing people within a connected tree (not just missing disconnected trees)
+- No notice shown when disconnected families exist

-**This is the critical test** - if the layout engine handles 163 people well, it can likely handle most real-world genealogies.
+**This is the critical test** - it validates both large-tree performance AND multi-family handling.

 ---